Equality Champions Awards for Clubs and Societies

 How to Apply

-The Equality Champions Awards are on hold for 2020/21 but you can read about former award winners below.
+The Equality Champions Awards are currently on hold but you can read about former award winners below.

 Conditions of Entry